NorthernMagic/Tiny-Tweaks-Readme/README.md

 Regardless of status, all versions of Tiny Tweaks will get regular updates indefinitely.
 If no mods are updated for the pack from their developers, I will update the version number with an * to denote that.
 This will likely happen to legacy versions the most.

-# What is Tiny Tweaks Lite?
+# ❓ What is Tiny Tweaks Lite?

 Tiny Tweaks Lite is a lighter version of Tiny Tweaks.
 You get the performance mods, like Sodium and FerriteCore, without any clutter.
 Effectively creating an experience closer to Vanilla Minecraft.
 The same update schedule applies to the Lite version of Tiny Tweaks.

-# Mods Used in Tiny Tweaks
+# 📦 Mods used in Tiny Tweaks

 **Major Dependencies**